 – Originally built in 1908 on 6 acres of land owned by Shakers, the Albany International Airport is the oldest municipal airport in the entire country.

 – It was March 13th, 1852 that ‘Uncle Sam’ first appeared in a cartoon in the NY Lantern Weekly paper.
-The origins of Uncle Sam are undocumented, but many believe the character was inspired by Sam Wilson of Troy, NY.
+The origins of Uncle Sam are undocumented, but most believe the character was inspired by Sam Wilson of Troy, NY.
 Wilson was an inspector of U.S. Army supplies and known by the nickname ‘Uncle Sam’.

 – Even with its first horse race (August 3, 1863) pre-dating the official grounds, the Saratoga Race Course is considered to be the oldest organized sporting event venue in the entire United States. [source]